 - Orff, Kodaly or Dalcroze Eurhythmics training

-To apply: Send your resume and a letter of application addressing the position requirements to [email protected].
+To apply: Send your resume and a letter (maximum 2 pages) introducing yourself and addressing the essential and desirable qualities detailed above to [email protected]

-Inquiries regarding the role can be made by contacting HR Director Sarah Vickers by email at [email protected].
+Note: In the subject of the email add the following code EDPDMGR21.
+Applications not including this code may not be correctly processed.
+Inquiries regarding the role can be made by contacting HR Director Sarah Vickers by email at [email protected]

 Please include a well written and appropriately detailed covering letter, as applications lacking appropriate information may not be considered.
 Please ensure the application is sent straight to our jobs email address with the correct job code quoted in the email subject line.
 Do not apply via recruitment portals, as your application may not reach us.
 Musica Viva is a family friendly and flexible employer committed to equity and inclusion.

 We welcome applications from First Nations people and people from diverse cultural and regional communities.
 We welcome applications from people who identify as having a disability.
 If at any stage of the recruitment process you require any accommodation due to a disability please let us know.